Big Red comes up big in Big Dance for BGSU

 Shaw, aka Big Red, came up big for the Falcons in the Big Dance.
 The 6-1 senior middle hitter from Princeton had a kill and a solo block to put the Falcons up for good in the fifth and final set, and was noted by the commentators as being a player of the game.
 She recorded a team-high eight blocks and contributed 19 kills in the Falcons’ victory.

-Shaw said the overall experience was awesome at Penn State, one she will never forget.
+Shaw said the overall experience at Penn State, was one she will never forget.

 “Rec Hall is such a cool facility with so much legacy,” she said.
 “We had fun on and off the court all weekend, and getting that first NCAA win was really special.
 Playing Penn State was unreal.
 They’re a great team and we wanted to push them and make their job difficult.
 We hung with them for a while in the beginning of the sets, but they have so many weapons and it’s hard to stay with a team like that.”